awltux/EPUB_Frances.Hodgeson.Burnett_The.Secret.Garden/TheSecretGarden.english_B1_abridged/english_B1_abridged_01.011.md

 “I’ll come every day if you want me, rain or shine,” he said.
 “It’s the best fun I’ve ever had, shut in here and waking up a garden.”

-“If you come and help me make it alive, I’ll—I don’t know what I’ll do,” she said.
+“If you come and help me make it alive, I, I don’t know what I’ll do.” she said.

 “I’ll tell you what you’ll do,” Dickon said, smiling.
 “You’ll get fat, and as hungry as a young fox, and you’ll learn to talk to the robin like I do.
 Eh, we’ll have a lot of fun.”